zhaoycy/zhaoycy/README.md

-## Hi there 👋
+## Hi there 👋 I'm Lanbing Zhao!

-I'm Lanbing, a data analyst with a background in macroeconomic analysis. <br>
+A data analyst with a background in macroeconomic analysis. <br>

-After four years as an Economist at the People’s Bank of China and completing a data analysis bootcamp, I transitioned into a Junior Data Analyst role at Fortray Global Services Ltd. In this position, I have worked extensively with large datasets, developed interactive dashboards, and contributed to data-driven decision-making.
+After **four years as an Economist at the People’s Bank of China** and completing a data analysis bootcamp, I transitioned into a Junior Data Analyst role at Fortray Global Services Ltd. In this position, I have worked extensively with large datasets, developed interactive dashboards, and contributed to data-driven decision-making.
 My expertise in Python, SQL, and data visualization tools such as Power BI and Tableau has enabled me to enhance reporting accuracy and streamline analytics processes.<br>

 My CV in [pdf](https://github.com/zhaoycy/zhaoycy/blob/main/Lanbing-Zhao-Data-Analyst.pdf).<br>